 [Reference for the details below and image: Death of a President | NEJM]

 The year is 1799, the month December.
 A wealthy old man somewhere in Virginia begins to feel some discomfort in his throat and runs a temperature.
 He is fragile, often gasping for air as he finds breathing more and more difficult.
 Not long after, his doctor is right there beside him in the bedroom.
 And then another.
 And then yet other.
-Our patient is such an elite old man that he has three doctors taking care of him, and a fourth on his way.
+Our patient is such a massively influential elite that in no time three doctors have gravitated to his bedside to take care of him – and a fourth is on his way.

-The doctors have taken the medical history and are considering the options for treatment (it is 1799, there’s no paracetamol – or Tylenol as some people call it – yet).
-They decide to try out the best, most tried and tested, and most trusted option: bloodletting.
+These doctors have taken the necessary medical history and are considering options for treatment (it is 1799, there’s no paracetamol yet – or HCQ tablets for that matter).
+They decide to try out the best, most tried and tested, and most trusted therapeutic option: bloodletting.

-At around 7.30am, our 67-year-old patient had already undergone the procedure: some 400ml of his blood had been eased out of his veins (again, it is 1799, so no needles and syringes etc. – just a simple lancet and a cut).
-At 9.30am, the seniormost among the doctors took out another 530ml blood.
+By around 7.30am, our 67-year-old patient had already undergone the procedure: some 400ml of his blood had been eased out of his veins (again, it is 1799, so no needles and syringes etc. – just a simple lancet and a cut).
+At 9.30am, the seniormost among the doctors takes out another 530ml blood.
 At 11am, yet another 500ml.
-At 3pm the veteran doctor, in all his wisdom, draws out some more blood – 946 ml to be exact – despite some misgivings of the other doctors.
+At 3pm the veteran doctor, in all his wisdom, draws out some more blood – 946 ml to be exact – though this time we see the other doctors voicing some misgivings.

-All in all, the bed-ridden Washington had about 2.5 litres of blood taken out of his body in the span of half a day.
+All in all, the bed-ridden George Washington has about 2.5 litres of blood taken out of his body in the span of half a day.
 That is around half of an adult human’s entire blood volume.

-Despite the ‘heroic’ efforts, the patient died in the night around 10.30pm.
+Despite these ‘heroic’ efforts, our patient dies in the night around 10.30pm.
 The next morning, newspapers carried front page news of his death.
-After all, the much young and proud nation of the United States of America had lost its much-loved and feted general, and first president, George Washington.
+After all, the much young and proud nation of the United States of America had lost its much-loved and feted general, and inaugural president.

-Well, bizarre for perhaps just us.
-One of the most amazing things that historians of medicine have accomplished over the past few decades is to look at doctors and people in the past through more empathetic and reasonable lenses, and try to understand why exactly it made sense for them to do the things they did.
-As against judgmentally tut-tutting at them.
+Well, bizarre perhaps for just us.
+One of the most amazing things that historians (of medicine) have accomplished over the past few decades is to look at doctors and people from the past with more empathetic and reasonable lenses, and to try understand why exactly it made sense for them to do the things they did.
+This ‘contextual’ approach has replaced, at least in academic history-writing, the generally judgmental approach wherein we look at such past therapies and simply see ‘primitiveness’ in them.

-Today of course we believe that Washington died most probably of a combination of epiglottitis and its complications, to which was added the hypovolemia from the bloodletting.
+Today we believe that Washington died most probably of a combination of epiglottitis and its complications, to which was added the hypovolemia from the bloodletting.

-To know more about why exactly people in the past, for thousands of years and in multiple civilizations, believed bloodletting to be a legitimate therapeutic practice, this particular piece will be helpful: British Columbia Medical Journal.
+To know more about why exactly people in the past, for thousands of years and in multiple civilizations, believed bloodletting to be a legitimate therapeutic practice, this particular piece is helpful: British Columbia Medical Journal.